Foundations, Part 11

 Prioritising the fast movers between meals tends to produce better time in range, fewer glucose rollercoasters, and far less mental load.
 This is the overarching concept behind Dynamic Glucose Management.

-When slow, blunt tools are replaced with fast, more precise ones, time in range (4.0–10.0 mmol/L or 70–180 mg/dL) can improve substantially.
-Moving away from slow movers also changes the experience of managing between-meal glucose — no more giving a correction and watching nothing happen for an hour, or treating a hypo and waiting for the rebound.
+When slow, blunt tools are replaced with fast, more precise ones, time in range (3.9 to 10.0 mmol/L, or 70 to 180 mg/dL) can improve substantially.
+Moving away from slow movers also changes the experience of managing between-meal glucose, no more giving a correction and watching nothing happen for an hour, or treating a hypo and waiting for the rebound.

 Learning why fast movers tend to outperform slow movers between meals is central to managing type 1 diabetes well.

-- The benefits have only become clearly visible with widespread CGM use and real-world pattern data.
+The benefits have only become clearly visible with widespread CGM use and real-world pattern data.
+Structured education tends to lag what people with skin in the game already know works.

 The summary graphics